Approved by Council: September 2008

 - They are emotionally close to the patient.
 Their participation in the clinical encounter, more often than not, matters a great deal to the patient.

-19. Allegations of professional misconduct that could be made under the following grounds: act or omission relevant to the practice of medicine that, having regard to all the circumstances, would reasonably be regarded by members as disgraceful, dishonourable or unprofessional and/or conduct unbecoming a physician (Section 1(1), paragraphs 33 and 34 of the Medicine Act, Professional Misconduct Regulation).
+13. Allegations of professional misconduct could be made under the following grounds: act or omission relevant to the practice of medicine that, having regard to all of the circumstances, would reasonably be regarded by members as disgraceful, dishonourable or unprofessional and/or conduct unbecoming a physician (Section 1(1), paragraphs 33 and 34 of the Medicine Act, Professional Misconduct Regulation).